 The synergies between a clean room and a CDP boil down to three things:

+All three of these things enable stronger personalization and more efficient and effective media spend.
 Brands that opt to use both often do so because their CDP enhances known customer data and plugs it into a clean room for machine learning analysis.
 A solid data foundation inside a data clean room bolsters audience modeling and activation, and coupled with AI, allows personalization for known and prospective customers at scale.

 That said, you can buy CDPs and clean rooms with identity resolution built into the platform, which makes streamlines operations (not to mention procurements) and is critical to support a variety of use cases:

-The decision to use a clean room over a CDP, or vice versa, comes down to data.
 While both solutions can maximize customer data, the questions marketers need to ask themselves are, “How much data do I have?” and "who am I trying to reach?"

 To get the most value out of a CDP, brands need access to first-party data.
 This could be existing data a brand already has or data a brand could potentially capture.
 For brands that don't have a lot of data—or for brands focused on data collaboration—a clean room is a better option.